 Nevertheless, it covers a large amount of the sRGB color space, while AdobeRGB remains out of reach.
 The PLS technology provides viewing angles of 85° in all directions (Panelook.com, 2015) and the high resolution is breathtaking when appropriate source materials are available and scaling works correctly, which luckily, it mostly does in Windows 10.
 The amount of details that can be observed are definitely jaw-dropping.

-However, the aspect ratio of 16:9 makes content appear very crammed and makes the entire unit extremely unwieldy in tablet mode.
+However, the aspect ratio of 16:9 makes content appear very crammed.
+The entire unit is also extremely unwieldy in tablet mode as a result.
 Even though the Yoga 900 is primarily meant to be a laptop, part of the problem is, without a doubt, the awkward aspect ratio.
 A 16:10 display is the minimum for any convertible.
 In fact, 3:2 would be even better.
 A 16:10 display would also help to reduce the ridiculous bezel size.
 It has shrunk compared to the Yoga 3 Pro, but there is no denying that it’s still gigantic, especially at the bottom.

 Equipped with an i7-6500u clocked at 2,5GHz, 16GB of dual-channel RAM and a 256GB M.2 SSD, the Yoga 900 represents a major performance upgrade over the Core M-equipped Yoga 3 Pro.
 The SSD has excellent sequential as well as 4k read and write speeds.

 If you are to believe Hardware Monitor, then the entire CPU package idles at 0.6W, which absolutely amazes me.
 We might not have seen much in terms of performance improvements in the last few years, but it is more than obvious where Intel is focusing their resources and the results definitely confirm that they have come a long way in terms of power saving.
 The power usage will of course increase dramatically, even if you are just browsing the web or watching videos, but Skylake is impressive nevertheless.
 Considering the 66Wh battery versus the 44Wh battery of the Yoga 3 Pro, the Yoga 900 has great potential to achieve excellent battery life – if it weren’t for that overkill of a screen.